-When an old light switch will no longer work or becomes damaged, it should be replaced.
+When an old light switch (wall switch) no longer works properly or becomes damaged, it should be replaced.
 Replacement is usually very easy and should require only 5 to 10 minutes.
 Always replace a switch with one of the same type and rating.

 Electrical work requires safe practices.
 Always turn off power at the